ZGargano/reflection/README.md

 ## 10/5/2017
 This week I wrote my Google Friday approval.
 I learned more things about making a website.
 I learned that Mr. Gold doesn't like ice cream.
 I learned that Kohlmyer is bad at this class.

+---

+# End of Sixth Week
+## 10/13/2017
+I built a website this week.
+The website was a pizza ordering site.
+It has checkboxes and circles to select the size, style, and toppings of the pizza.
+The submit button didn't work but Mr. Gold said it was okay.
+I added pictures of all the toppings.
+I wanted to make the picture smaller, but I did it the wrong way so I had to leave them the same size.